A Conversation with Maria Willison

 Female Torso

 I use a wax finish.
-I brush it on and it hardens pretty quickly.
-Then I polish it until it gets a nice sheen to it.
-I love that wax and use it all the time.
-That particular finish shows the marks made in the process of making the piece, which I think gives the work a warmer more immediate feel.
+I brush it on, and it hardens pretty quickly.
+Then I polish it until it gets a nice sheen.
+I love wax and use it all the time.
+That particular finish shows the marks made in the process of making the piece, which I think gives the work a warmer, more immediate feel.

 You use a variety of finishes: gray and bronze, among others.
 Are those your color signatures for a given sculpture?
 Are they meant as an immediate draw for the viewer’s eye?

 I suppose so, though the best patina emphasizes the form and doesn’t call attention to itself.
-The ideal is to have the patina catch viewer’s eye, drawing him to experience the form and the dynamic tensions in the piece.
+The idea is for the patina to catch the viewer’s eye, drawing him to experience the form and the dynamic tensions in the piece.

 What artists have influenced your work?

 Rodin, of course.
 His poses are really amazing!
 He’s very exciting to look at.
 And Bernini.
 The detail of his work is fantastic.
-I’ve only seen photos of his work, but in September I’m going with my husband to Florence, Italy, and I’ll finally get a chance to see the real thing.
+I’ve only seen photos of his work, but in September, I’m going with my husband to Florence, Italy, and I’ll finally get a chance to see the real thing.
 The movement in his Apollo and Daphne is amazing.
-He gives you visual motion and an incredible level of detail, but keeps it all subordinated to the needs of the piece.
+His work has visual motion and an incredible level of detail, but he keeps it all subordinated to the needs of the piece.

 You’re at an early stage of your career; where do you think your art is headed?